Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons

 In order to fully understand the interactions between the cavity modes and the MP - particularly where this deviates from what is expected - it is necessary to consider the impact of the spatially-resolved inhomogeneous fields inside the cavity.

 From the theory of macroscopic dielectrics, it is well known that a polarizable medium is strongly affected by its own internal electric field.
 This self-interaction is due to the fact that the dipolar constituents of the material interact among each other via the Coulomb force, which is often approximated by the dipole-dipole interaction.
 When the medium is excited by a radiative source, it develops a macroscopic polarization density vector $\textbf{P}(\textbf{r}, t)$, oscillating together with the external drive.
-This macroscopic motion of charges also gives rise to a macroscopic electric field inside the dielectric \cite{griffiths2013introduction}:
+This macroscopic motion of charges also gives rise to a macroscopic electric field inside the dielectric, which splits into bulk and surface contributions \cite{griffiths2013introduction}: